 8. Stroll the Miami South Beach Boardwalk

 If there’s one thing you have to experience while visiting South Beach, it’s the Miami Beach Boardwalk.
 This postcard-worthy scenic pathway begins at South Point Park and stretches 7 miles to the Surfside border.
-As you’re walking down this iconic path, you can enjoy a view of the sparkling Atlantic Ocean on one side, and Miami’s luxurious South Beach hotels, parks, and condos on the other.
+As you’re walking down this iconic path, you can enjoy a view of the Atlantic Ocean on one side, and Miami’s luxurious South Beach hotels, parks, and condos on the other.

-Also known as the South Beach Boardwalk, this walkway is home to several waterfront hotels, places to stop and get great pictures, and lovely views, making this one of the best places to visit in Miami to go jogging, biking, or walking.
+Also known as the South Beach Boardwalk, this walkway is home to several waterfront hotels, places to stop and get great pictures, and sunset views, making this one of the best places to visit in Miami to go jogging, biking, or walking.

 9. Learn more about history at the Holocaust Memorial